kindofwhat/IntelligencePipeline/README.md

 # Open questions

-## Domain Design: Inner structure of documents
-How can the inner structure (i.e. sections, paragraphs, sentences, words, tokens) be designed in a streaming enivonrment?

-==> at the moment: ChunkProducer

-==> do not keep the whole text within kafka as one block, but use messages to describe the structure (e.g. "ADD SENTENCE")

 ## logic of changes to source data and enrichment
 * Use case 1: Two Metadata-Producer produce independent and maybe conflicting data ==> there has to be a possibility to know about those conflicting results and act accordingly (e.g. choose one, or an average)